 Although it is incredibly easy to get drawn into details, simplicity is best.
 You should keep the numbers as basic as possible.
-Clearly lay out this section of the document out so that the reader knows what money you need now.
+Clearly lay out this section of the document so that the reader knows what money you need now.
 Separate it from what money you need in the future.
 Define exactly how long each portion of the money will cover.
-Also, state some terms that you may have here too.
+Also, state some of the terms you may want to include here as well.

-Historical Information – If you have been in business for a while and are just looking for some funding, you need to provide up to date performance data.
-Although most will ask for around three to five years worth of data, this will change depending on how long you have been in business.
+Historical Information – If you have been in business for a while and are just looking for some funding, you need to provide up-to-date performance data.
+Although most will ask for around three to five years worth of data, this will depend on how long you have been in business.

 Not only should you include the income statements in this section, but you should also look to include your balance sheets, and cash flow statements for the years requested.
 In addition to this, creditors may also have an interest in collateral even if you are a new startup.

 Prospective Information – Furthermore, lenders will want to view what you expect the company to achieve in the coming years.
 As well as the documents mentioned earlier, you should also include your capital expenditure budgets.
-Detail is important here as it may not be important to do monthly reports for the next five years; for the first year, monthly is advisable but you can usually spread them out a little further after the twelve month point.
+Details are important here.
+While it may not be important to do monthly reports for the next five years, for the first year, monthly is advisable.
+However, you can usually spread them out a little further after the twelve-month point.

 If you have any inconsistencies, this will look unprofessional.
 So make sure that the projections match your requests.
-If you have had to make assumptions, make the reader knows that these are assumptions.
-Then, you can finish this section off with a summary of your financial position.
-Using ratio and trend analysis for the data, you can use imagery in the form of graphs and charts to catch the eye.
+If you have had to make assumptions, ensure the reader knows that these are assumptions.
+Then, finish this section off with a summary of your financial position.
+Using ratio and trend analysis for the data.
+You can use the imagery in the form of graphs and charts to help it be more eye-catching.

-Although you should not include this section with the main plan, prepare it and give to readers if needed.
-In the appendix, you would normally see; credit history of both the business and the owner, market study details, pictures of products, reference letters, permits for building, copies of leases, contracts, patents, magazine articles, resumes of other staff, and more.
+Although you should not include this section with the main plan, prepare it, and give it to readers if needed.
+In the appendix, you would normally see the credit history of both the business and the owner, market study details, pictures of products, reference letters, building permits, copies of leases, contracts, patents, magazine articles, resumes of other staff, and more.
 This is a section that provides proof for some of the claims you made in the main bulk of the plan.

 If you do happen to hand this information out, keep a record of who has a copy because it could withhold private information.
 If possible, include a private placement disclaimer with your plan.

-Arguably the most important section of all is the summary.
-It explains where your business is currently at, where you wish to take it, and why you believe that it is possible.
+Arguably the most important section of all is a business summary.
+It explains where your business is currently, where you wish to take it, and why you believe that it is possible.
 Through the executive summary, the reader should feel your passion and learn your strengths.
 Even though it often appears at the very beginning of the plan, it should be the last thing that you write.
 It highlights the key points of the plan and brings it all together.

 Of course, the information you include will depend on how old your business is, but an established organization should contain: